Stability and coercivity for toric polarizations: Introduction

+\begin{thmC} If K-energy functional is G-coercive, then the polarized manifold is uniformly K-stable for $G$. \end{thmC}

-This note is devoted to establish one expected correspondence between the stability and the coercivity, for toric polarized manifolds.
-Instead we restrict ourselves to the space of torus-invariant metrics $\cH^\S$ and toric test configurations, according to the symmetry of this class of manifolds.
+The expected correspondence between the uniform stability and the coercivity is completed for toric polarized manifolds.
+In this setting we may take the maximal torus $T$, the compact sub-torus $S=\Hom (\C^*, T) \otimes \S^1$, and restrict ourselves to the space of invariant metrics $\cH^S$, according to the symmetry of this class of manifolds.
 A toric test configuration is represented by a convex, rational piecewise-linear function $f$ on the moment polytope $P \subset M_{\R}$.
 Following \cite{Don02} we define